EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Usage Notes

-The package can be utilized for the processing of additional data, either on EOLab or any other source that has Sentinel-2 \texttt{.SAFE} files available.
-Moreover, the CLI provides users with the ability to create their own benchmark tasks, \cf \cref{sec:benchmkaring_tasks}.
-A more detailed documentation, including the full \emph{Application Programming Interfaces (API)} and CLI commands reference, is available at \url{https://eurocropsml.readthedocs.io/en/latest}.
+The package can be utilized for the collection and processing of additional data, either on EOLab or any other platform that has Sentinel-2 \texttt{ .SAFE} files available.
+Moreover, the CLI provides users with the ability to create their own benchmark tasks, \cf \cref{sec:benchmkaring_tasks} in the Methods section.